ACMUS-MIR/academic-kickstart/content/authors/mora/_index.md

 #  caption: A caption
 ---

-I am a musician, teacher and researcher at "Músicas Regionales" group at Universidad de Antioquia.
-My work is about Latin American music and composition of music with technologies.
-I have write books about music of Andean region of Colombia.
-As an Engeneer I work in developmentes related with music composition, music archives, Machine Learning and Music Information Retrieval.
+I am a musician, teacher and researcher at the Músicas Regionales group at Universidad de Antioquia.
+My work  focuses on Latin American music and composition of music with technologies.
+I have written books about music of Andean region of Colombia.
+As an engineer, my work is related to music composition, music archives, machine learning and music information retrieval (MIR).